True Crime-Margaret Burton aka Mrs. Gray

 Mrs. Gray’s almost three years in Decatur were an elaborate fabrication.
 Her name was not Janet R. Gray; in truth, she was Mrs. Margaret Lydia Burton, a British citizen born in Tientsin, China in 1906.
 She had a long history of embezzlement spanning over eighteen years in America, beginning in 1939 in Honolulu where she was working for a local Chinese rug company.
 She had committed crimes in three countries, four additional states and had over twenty-three aliases.
 During her thirty-one months at the clinic, Mrs. Burton allegedly stole $100,000 and that number would continue to rise as more details came to be known.

-Most shocking, her ‘niece,’ Candy, was, in truth, her daughter, Sheila Joy Burton.
-Sheila had posed as a fifteen-year-old student but was really twenty years old.
+Most shocking, her ‘niece,’ Candy, was, in truth, her twenty year old daughter, Sheila Joy Burton.
+Sheila had posed as a fifteen-year-old student, at Westminster.
+Candy Laine was reportedly, “buxom” and an honor student with a high IQ.
 She herself had over nine aliases, and authorities were unsure about her complicity.
-Her mother’s crime spree had begun when she was eighteen months She fled.
+Her mother’s crime spree had begun when she was eighteen months.
 What else could she do?
 This was her habitat; whenever things got sticky for her, she would pack up and leave.
 America was an easy country to vanish within.
 She could create a new past and identity for herself easily.
 She would commit a crime, rinse and repeat.

 Mrs. Burton slipped away easy.
 She gave away ten of her dogs to local friends.
-She packed up remaining thirty-eight dogs and personal belongings into a caravan of cars, driving throughout the night Greensboro, North Carolina.
+She packed up remaining thirty-eight dogs and personal belongings of her Happy Hollow home into a caravan of cars, driving throughout the night Greensboro, North Carolina.
 She led the charge in her pink sedan, followed by her ‘niece’ in a station wagon and was followed by two vans with hired drivers.
-When the vehicles became too conspicuous, she abandoned them in Greensville, South Carolina.
+Her employer, concerned about her When the vehicles became too conspicuous, she abandoned them in Greensville, South Carolina.
 The dogs (with the exception of three prominent prize-winning dogs: Rise and Shine, Piccolo Pete and, ironically, Capital Gains) were transferred over to her dog trainer, Ted Young Junior, who took them back to Connecticut (He later faced charges for criminal conspiracy).
 After that, the FBI lost track of Mrs. Burton.
 She drove off with her daughter in a Pontiac and went unnoticed through one police checkpoint after another.

 The case of Mrs. Gray was carried widely, ranging from Connecticut, Indianapolis, Arizona, New York, Ohio, Missouri, Texas, Michigan, and even internationally in Hong Kong.
 These stories often emphasized her exotic nature.
 The Hartford Courant labeled her as an “international adventurer.”